AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/getting-started.md

 Be clear about your content update workflow.
 What is the approval process that the system must support?
 Might AEM workflows be used to automate this process?

-Note that your [content hierarchy](#content-hierarchy) can be used to make translation easier.
+Your [content hierarchy](#content-hierarchy) can be used to make translation easier.

 See the [additional resources](#additional-resources) section for additional documentation on AEM workflows and translation tools including links to the AEM Headless Translation Journey.